 Screw Switch or Outlet into Place

 When all wires have been connected and the connections taped, bend them in a zigzag pattern so that they will easily fold into the wall box.
 Push the light switch or electrical outlet back into place.
 Tighten the two screws that hold it in position in the electrical box using a screwdriver.

 Be careful not to over-tighten the terminal screws.
 You risk damaging the switch.

 Step 4: Restore Power and Test

-Return power to the circuit and test the switch/outlet to make sure your installation was correctly done.
-If the switch doesn’t work, turn off the breaker again and double check your connections.
+Return power to the circuit and test the light switch or electrical outlet to make sure your installation was correctly done.
+If it doesn’t work, turn off the breaker again and double check your connections.
 If it works, install the new switch/outlet plate and screw it into place using a screwdriver.

 You’re done!
-Now you can replace light switches and outlets whenever and wherever they’re needed.
+Now you can replace light switches and electrical outlets whenever and wherever they’re needed.

 Project Shopping List